 They also direct related campus and district activities including:

 - College Day and College Night events

-- SAT/ACT Prep Workshops.
+- SAT/ACT workshops

 - College financial aid workshops

 Counselors use character education to teach young students valuable skills that help them interact and communicate with others, solve problems and make good decisions.
 They teach students about trustworthiness, respect, responsibility, fairness, caring and citizenship.

 Mental health information